Finite-time Lyapunov dimension and hidden attractor of the Rabinovich system: The Rabinovich system: interaction between waves in plasma

-This system was suggested in 1978 by M. Rabinovich\cite{Rabinovich-1978,PikovskiRT-1978} to describe the interaction of three resonantly coupled waves two of them being parametrically excited.
-Here the parameter $h$ is proportional to the pumping amplitude and the parameters $\nu_1$ and $\nu_2$ are normalized dumping decrements.
+describing the interaction of three resonantly coupled waves, two of which are parametrically excited.
+Here, the parameter $h$ is proportional to the pumping amplitude and the parameters $\nu_{1,2}$ are normalized dumping decrements.

 After the linear transformation (see, e.g., \cite{LeonovB-1992}):